pothosware/SoapySDRPlay3/README.md

 The MIT License (MIT)

 Copyright (c) 2015 Charles J. Cliffe
+Copyright (c) 2020 Franco Venturi - changes for SDRplay API version 3 and Dual Tuner for RSPduo

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal